tkn-tub/gr-gym/README.md

 ## Running the example

 Now you are ready to do some testing.
 Perhaps, you want to start with our example?
 Therefore, please choose an agent and start it.
 You find some agents in `example/agents`.
-Start GNU-Radio-Companion (GRC).
+If the automatic execution is enabled, the environment will compile and start the `grc` file.
+If you don't want to use the automatic compilation and startup, because the agent is on a separate machine, you have to start the GNU-Radio programm manually.
+Therefore, start GNU-Radio-Companion (GRC).
 Please open our example `.grc` file with GRC.
-You find it at `example/ieee802_11/wifi_loopback_w_fr_channel.grc`.
+You find it at `example/grc/wifi_loopback_w_fr_channel.grc`.
 If the environment requests the start of GRC please t click on the `Run` button in GRC.
 The request of the environment is written in the agent window.
 Now, you can watch your agent at work.
 Once, you used the `Run` button in GRC, there will be a python file of the example.
 You now can directly run the GNU-Radio example from your command line.

 ## Setting up an own scenario